Kimserey/BlogArchive/20160325_var_view_lens_listmodel_uinext.md

 IRef<'a>.Lens :: ('a -> 'b) -> ('a -> 'b -> 'a) -> IRef<'b>
 ```

-The first function `'a -> 'b` is used to select the member which we want to lens.
+The first function `'a -> 'b` is used to select the member on which we want to lens.
 And the second function `'a -> 'b -> 'a` is used to update the current record of type `'a` with the value set of type `'b`.
 The `Lens` returns a reactive variable of `'b` which is the type of the member we lens into.

-Since a `IRef<_>` is returned, we can lens another level and this will also return another `IRef<_>` and we can continue indefinitly like that.
+Since a `IRef<_>` is returned, we can lens another level and this will also return another `IRef<_>` and we can continue indefinitely like that.

-So if we wanted to have a reactive variable on `Comment.Content`, from the `Book` we can lens into a particular `Page` then lens into a particular `Comment` and get out a `IRef<string>`.
+So if we wanted to have a reactive variable on `Comment.Content`, from the `Book` I can lens into a particular `Page` then lens into a particular `Comment` and get out a `IRef<string>`.

  ### Change our model